Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 Schema Markup: The Hidden SEO Weapon That Boosts CTR by 30%

-What Is Schema Markup (And Why Google Loves It)
+What Is Schema Markup?
+(And Why Google Loves It)

-Schema.org is a vocabulary of tags – implemented as JSON‑LD in a script block – that tells search engines what your content means, not just what it says.
+Schema.org is a vocabulary of tags – implemented as JSON‑LD inside a script block – that tells search engines what your content means, not just what it says.
 Without schema, Google sees a blob of text.
 With schema, Google understands that "4.9" is a rating, "$1,750" is a price, and "Monday 9am-5pm" is an opening hour.

 <script type="application/ld+json">